 Have you booked your ticket yet on Southwest Airlines upcoming flights from Tampa International Airport to Havana?
-Before you go, you can get a preview of Cuban culture right outside the airport's gates in Tampa Bay.
+How about your Royal Caribbean cruise to Cuba aboard the Empress of the Seas, which will leave from Tampa Bay starting in June?

 While South Florida usually gets all the attention when the subject of Cuba comes up, Tampa Bay's relationship with Cuba goes back to the 1880s.
 Tampa Bay had ties to Cuban before Miami even had people!